ooni/ooni.org/content/post/venezuela-internet-censorship.md

 ### Political criticism

-Back in 2016, IPYS Venezuela and Venezuela Inteligente [reported](https://advox.globalvoices.org/2016/05/23/venezuela-research-confirms-censorship-of-news-platforms-currency-websites/) that a number of blogs critical of the government were blocked.
+Back in 2016, IPYS Venezuela and Conexión Segura y Libre [reported](https://advox.globalvoices.org/2016/05/23/venezuela-research-confirms-censorship-of-news-platforms-currency-websites/) that a number of blogs critical of the government were blocked.
 Our recent testing shows that the following two sites are currently blocked